weinholt/akku/README.md

 will be available to Chibi, Gauche, Larceny and Sagittarius.
 Any installed programs are available in your shell's path.

+Most implementations can use the libraries as-is.
+GNU Guile requires a small adjustment: `guile -x .guile.sls -x .sls`.
+You may also need to enable R6RS syntax with `(read-enable 'r6rs-hex-escapes)` and `(read-enable 'hungry-eol-escapes)`.

 Your users can unpack your source code and run `akku install` to get the same dependencies that you used during development.

+When you have a new package you want to make available to others, you can publish it with `akku publish`.

-More details are in the manpage: `man docs/akku.1`.
+More details are in [akku.1](https://akkuscm.org/docs/manpage.html) manpage.

 ## Docker image

 The [akkuscm/akku](https://hub.docker.com/r/akkuscm/akku) image is automatically built in Docker hub from the repository at GitHub.
-It is based on Alpine Linux and comes with a stripped down Chez Scheme that doesn't require X or ncurses.
+It is stripped down build based on Alpine Linux.
 Here's a simple way to use this image to run tests with GitLab CI:

 ```yaml
 image: "akkuscm/akku:latest"